anshooarora/extentreports-java/README.md

-# ExtentReports Library
+## ExtentReports

-ExtentReports (by Anshoo Arora) is a reporting library for automation testing for .NET and Java.
-It creates detailed and beautiful HTML reports for modern browsers.
-ExtentReports shows test and step summary along with dashboards, system and environment details for quick analysis of your tests.
+An open-source reporting library for Java, .Net and Ruby.

+### Usage and Documentation

+For most complete and up-to-date documentation, visit <a href='http://relevantcodes.com/extentreports-for-selenium/'>this link</a>.

 ### Samples